GHXSTFPS/GhoulGrabber/README.md

 ⚡ Features

-✔ Collects artifacts from **Chrome, Edge, Firefox, Brave, and Opera ✔ Copies from all profiles
+✔ Collects artifacts from **Chrome, Edge, Firefox, Brave, and Opera

+✔ Copies from all profiles

-✔ Copies shit from the browser
+✔ Copies Shit from da browsa

 - **History**
 - **Cookies**
 - **Bookmarks**